tenable/terrascan/docs/getting-started/quickstart.md

 $ terrascan scan
 ```

-By default Terrascan will output its findings in human friendy format:
+By default Terrascan will output its findings in human friendly format:

 ``` sh
 Violation Details -